jahokas/Peer-reviews/README.md

 **Requirements for preferable locations**

-Based on practical experiences of the management in the nordic coffee shop chain, the new francise should be established in a community accessible to at least 36,000 people in order to be profitable.
+Based on practical experiences of the management in the nordic coffee shop chain, a new ranchise should be established in a community accessible to at least 36,000 people in order to be profitable.
 The city should have minimum yearly population growth rate 0.8%.
 The cities with universities and diplomats are the most preferable.

 City centres and pedestrian streets have been found good places to establish a new coffee shop.
 The city centre should have several complimentary cafes and restaurants, multiple eating options.
 Customers often seek out to window shop and find what they’re craving in the moment.
 However, very high number of cafes and restaurants may lead to fierce competition and bad service level what drives away customers and depletes good coffee shop culture in the area.